Stephen-McCruden/homelab/README.md

 9. Restore testing
 10. Stateful applications

-Minecraft is intentionally outside this Kubernetes platform and runs as a Docker workload on a separate server.

 ## Documentation Philosophy

 The repository documents not only successful configuration but also boundaries, assumptions, validation, security tradeoffs, and recovery procedures.